eclipse-pass/pass-documentation/developer-documentation/release/README.md

 * Assign a Release Manager, the person who will be responsible for the release process.
 The Release Manager must be a [PASS committer](https://www.eclipse.org/projects/handbook/#roles-cm).
 * Ensure all code commits and PRs intended for the release have been merged.
-* Issue a code freeze statement on the [Eclipse PASS slack #pass-dev channel](https://eclipse-pass.slack.com/archives/C035MNLRD44) to notify all developers that a release is imminent and that no further changes will be considered.
+* Issue a code freeze statement on the [Eclipse PASS slack #pass-dev channel](https://eclipse-pass.slack.com/archives/C035MNLRD44) to notify all developers that a release is imminent and the release manager will not consider any further changes.

 ## Process